keylimesoda/MaddenAmp/trunk/readme.txt

 3. FEATURES
 ===========

+* (NEW) Added Draft Class Filter for easy editing of draft classes

+* (NEW) Supports loading franchise files

+* (NEW) Added support to estimate OVR rating by hitting calculate (From files by ReMiNiScE @ football-freaks.com)

 * Currently supports editing of most player attributes from a Madden 2005 roster file.
 Attributes that are not supported yet are either grayed out or are just not existent in the editor